-When someone else’s words or actions in a particular circumstance are different from your own, it’s too easy to take it personally
+When your partner's words or actions in a particular circumstance are different from your own, it’s too easy to take it personally

 Sometimes, if you’ve already formed a strong opinion about how someone should handle a situation, any contrary response feels like a personal attack, even if the situation isn’t like any you’ve been in before.

 If you want to know how to gain trust in a relationship, though, don’t jump to conclusions about the other person’s intentions or their words and actions.

 You don’t know the internal context for their actions, so stop judging them by your own internal context.
 Assigning your own meanings to their words and actions ensures you won’t see them for what they are.